uw-echospace/engine_echo_data_viz/README.md

 - [Check the input dataset](https://github.com/OSOceanAcoustics/echoshader/pull/185): Add input validation to ensure that users provide the correct type of dataset.

 - [Generate 3D curtain by plotly](https://github.com/OSOceanAcoustics/echoshader/pull/192): Upgrade the curtain plot method in the echoshader package.
 This was previously drawn using pyvista, which was relatively crude and could only be used for simple observation.
 I upgraded it using plotly, and the image is more intuitive and you can see the specific coordinate information.
 In addition, the rendering time was reduced by around 50%.
+-

+### Ethan Takahashi
+I contributed to the frontend code and the option to display multiple sources of data simultaneously in the [`multi-track](./multi-track/) folder.
+** Key Contributions**

+- Utilized maplibre-gl to display geospatial context for ship data.
+- Modified display to allow multiple data sources to be displayed simultaneously.
+- Add toggleable and individually controllable buttons for each specific data source.